00JMB/osTicket-Prereqs/README.md

 * Expand **Sites** > **Default Web Site** > **osTicket**
 * Click **Browse** under **Manage Folder**

-If everything was followed correctly, you should be ready to move on to the next phase: **osTicket: Post-Installation Configuration**
+If everything was followed correctly, you should be ready to move on to the next phase: **<a href="https://github.com/JBeezy888/post-install-config">osTicket: Post-Installation Configuration**